 Check out I Heart Bicycles on the Waterfront for bike hire.

-4. What to do in Halifax Nova Scotia – Get on a Kayak
+4. Get on a Kayak

 Another great way to see Halifax from the water is to hire a kayak.
 Kayak Halifax offers Halifax Harbour trips and trips to the nearby islands.